< Previous Next >

 - (Optional) Create and sign into a Coinbase account.
 I recommend Coinbase because they are the most straightforward exchange.
 This is where you will ultimately be selling coins and claiming fiat, if that’s your goal.

 - Create and sign in to a Binance account.
+If you are American, Binance is currently not accepting new American clients - use KuCoin instead.
 I recommend Binance because they have been reliable and convenient for me and they offer many different lesser-known cryptocurrencies with all sorts of trading pairs.
 An added bonus is that you can withdraw up to 2 BTC/day worth of funds with no verification at all.
 Binance has an excellent track record with forks.
-They’re already working on Super Bitcoin (SBTC) and BitcoinX (BCX) — and best of all, they currently support Bitcoin Gold.
+They’re already working on Super Bitcoin (SBTC) and BitcoinX (BCX) - and best of all, they currently support Bitcoin Gold.

 - Download Coinomi onto an Android phone.
 Don’t have an Android phone?
 Buy one.
 You can get a basic model for around $30 these days and use it as a sort of hardware wallet.
 In my opinion, Coinomi is the safest and most convenient wallet for many cryptocurrencies, and has a track record of supporting Bitcoin forks.
 They are also extremely security-conscious and, in my own experience, trustworthy.
 On this step you could try emulating Android instead of buying one, but that’s outside the scope of this guide and I don’t recommend it.
 Before moving on to the next step, create a Bitcoin Gold wallet in Coinomi.